Code-Institute-Submissions/NScotty-project1/README.md

   ![Navbar small screen](https://user-images.githubusercontent.com/116117302/210172881-529bd679-d17b-4d40-95fb-dc6a801c3dc5.PNG)

- * Landing Page
+ * **Landing Page**
     * The landing page is an image of a person sitting on a hill in front of beautiful scneney and a winding path below.
 I really like this image as it can be perceived either as resting and admiring the end of a journey or contemplating the start of an exciting adventure.
-I wanted the image to be ignite users imaginations and inspire them that life coaching and self exploration can be an exciting, rewarding adventure as well as a challenge ans accomplishment.
+I wanted the image to ignite users' imaginations and inspire them that life coaching and self exploration can be an exciting, rewarding adventure as well as a challenge ans accomplishment.

-    * The landing page also has zoom animation which further lends the page appeal to capture the users interest.
+    * The landing page also has ***zoom animation*** which further lends the page appeal to capture the users interest.

  <p align = "center">
 <img src="https://user-images.githubusercontent.com/116117302/210173427-06fe660b-ac9f-42ce-98b4-5e9cf02e0e08.PNG">
 </P>

-* About Me page
+* **About Me page**
-  * The about me page talks about Carolines background and her journey to becoming a life coach. it features a picture of Caroline and a description of who she is
+  * The about me page talks about Carolines background and her journey to becoming a life coach. it features a picture of Caroline and a description of who she is.

   * A **read more** link was introduced on this page as there is a lot of text and this method allows the user to read more or less as they wish.

 ![aboutme](https://user-images.githubusercontent.com/116117302/210176582-8afeb279-5c1c-429f-8d6f-d9082c7b17ca.PNG)
 ![aboutme less](https://user-images.githubusercontent.com/116117302/210176586-69a4d039-c2b1-45ce-9736-29c1ffcce5cd.PNG)

-* Services Page
+* **Services Page**

   * On this page we describe the services provided with Ikshana coaching.

   * Images relevant to the contant were used to reflect the services provided and help to engage the user.

   ![image of services page larger screens](assets/images/readmeimages/serviceslrgscreen.PNG)